-If you are considering engineering in USA is one of the most attractive destinations.
+Not only one of the most attractive destinations, there are many top engineering colleges in USA.
 With some of the best engineering schools in the world welcoming students from around the world, you can take advantage of a world-class curriculum and a large international community as well (read Indian!).

 Why the US?

-If you look at the world ranking of the best engineering schools and colleges, you will find the US schools featuring quite prominently.
+If you look at the world ranking of the best engineering schools and colleges, you will find the engineering colleges in USA featuring quite prominently.
 Some of the best reasons for picking the US as your destination:

 - The number of programs featuring unique and in-demand specializations (consider Astronomy, Biology, Chemistry, Aerospace, Earth sciences, Mathematics and so on).